ElPerroRocho/OpenWRT/README.md

 <h3>openvpn</h3>
 Configuration to connect to premiumize.me VPN services. <br/>
 Alternatively just use command "config /usr/openvpn/vpn.ovpn" to load a config file located in /usr/openvpn, supplied by the VPN-Provider.
-With my router, this takes longer for the tunnel to start up.
+With my router, this takes longer for the tunnel to start up. <br/>
+Account information is stored at /etc/openvpn/userpass.txt

 <h3>wireless</h3>
 I played around with those values to reach best speed on my wifi.
 Seems like the chip on N56U isn't so well supported under OpenWRT, as I only reach around 75 MBit/s (though link speed is 150 mbit/s with 100 mbit/s internet connection).
 With default settings i reached around 30 mbit/s over wifi.